Andrew McCutchen Player Props: Pirates vs. Padres

-Andrew McCutchen -- batting .353 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Blake Snell on the mound, on June 28 at 7:05 PM ET.
+Andrew McCutchen -- batting .343 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Joe Musgrove on the mound, on June 29 at 12:35 PM ET.

-He racked up three hits (going 3-for-5 with an RBI) in his last game against the Padres.
+In his most recent game he had a one-hit performance (1-for-5) against the Padres.

 Andrew McCutchen Game Info & Props vs. the Padres